jackpocket/pdf417-elixir/README.md

 ## Todo

 * Write images from the `LowLevelEncoder` output
+* Documentation
 * Add support for the binary modes

 ## Notes

 This library owes a large debt to all the other open source versions of encoders; it's a direct port of the [Ruby version](https://github.com/bnix/pdf417-rb), incorporating some ideas from the [Javascript version](http://bkuzmic.github.io/pdf417-js/).

 ## Installation